zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/GIN_egg_purification/GIN_egg_purification.md

 3. Flush the trapped eggs to an edge and use a squirt bottle of water to rinse the eggs into a petri dish.

-4. Create a sucrose gradient in a 50 mL conical tube by adding 10 mL of 25% sucrose with 10 mL 10% sucrose layered on top.
+4. Create a sucrose gradient in a 50 mL conical tube by adding 10 mL of 10% sucrose followed by 10 mL of 25%.

 5. Carefully transfer the egg solution to the sucrose gradient.